melodyfs/OMIS137-Final-Project/README.md

 - Fertilizer
 - Pesticide
 - Watering
+  - The length and width give you the area of your garden
 - Logging
   - All the logs are recorded in `GardenLog.log`
   - This helper class can be accessed through singleton for global usage: </br>